 Every Silver Age team had a token female that was as useless as they could possibly make her, it seemed, and The Wasp, of The Avengers fame, takes the cake.
 Her power was to become very small.
 She had wings in her small form, and stingers that, well, stung, but didn't really stop the enemy.
 She was about as useless fighting villains as her namesake insect, and spent most of the time begging for help, needing rescue more often than civilians.
 Her tendency to go small right away means she can't even qualify for Badass Normal.
 Worse still, she was always right alongside her boyfriend Hank, who also could become small, and more usefully, large, going from Ant-Man to Giant Man and swatting villains like bugs.
 His intelligence means bug-size was useful for him, as he knew how to sabotage villainous weaponry, and he had his bug-control helmet.
 Hitching a ride on bug-back means he can pretty much fly, too.
 This made Wasp's uselessness even more glaring.
 Wasp's being good at unarmed combat and deductive reasoning came later, and she's still more remembered for her many costumes than for actually doing anything.
 However, like many on this list, she was made non-useless decades later: She eventually became a great fighter in her own right and she even led The Avengers for a time.
 She also gained the ability to grow.

-And in The Ultimates reboot, where her neurological knowledge means that she can attack people's brains.
+And in The Ultimate universe, where her neurological knowledge means that she can attack people's brains.
 In addition, in Ultimate Canon, she is a mutant and can do the "Wasp Stings" innately at full size, where they are painful and cause nerves to go numb.
-Unfortunately, her power and her intellect intimidates her her husband Hank, who physically abuses her and attempts to kill her.

 She was, for reasons never made clear, on the superhero team in Secret Wars (a godlike being, the Beyonder, made the most powerful heroes and villains fight against each other for his amusement).
 Feeling useless next to a literal god (Thor), the master of magnetism (Magneto), and various others, she spent at least one issue sulking about how lame her powers were.
 She did manage to single-handedly beat the Lizard in that issue by basically being too small for him to be able to hit her.